Halochkin/CustomWebComponents/FeedbackLoop/WhatIs_MotionFeedback.md

 felt by its user.
 Furthermore, device motion will apply sentrifugal forces to the unit in the hand.
 The user can feel where the phone is.
 3. hearing: a select few, abrupt motions might make low "swosh" sounds as the phone flies back and forth through the air.
-4. Proprioception: the user can sense how the muscles and joints and bones in the body are positioned against each other.
+4. proprioception: the user can sense how the muscles and joints and bones in the body are positioned against each other.
 This gives the user the ability to physically sense his body motion from within, without gravity.

 ## Problem with motion senses